visgl/loaders.gl/examples/experimental/terrain/README.md

-This is a minimal standalone version of the TerrainLayer example on [deck.gl](http://deck.gl) website.
+This an example of using the `TerrainLoader` on [deck.gl](http://deck.gl) website.

 ### Usage